tonyjward/plagiarism_detection/README.md

 Researchers at the University of Sheffield created a corpus in which plagiarism has been simulated:

 >Plagiarism is widely acknowledged to be a significant and increasing problem for higher education institutions.
 To test and develop systems to detect plagiarism, evaluation resources are required.
 To address this, we created a corpus consisting of short (200-300 words) answers to Computer Science questions in which plagiarism has been simulated.
 The corpus has been designed to represent varying degrees of plagiarism and we envisage will be a useful addition to the set of resources available for the evaluation of plagiarism detection systems.
-Although a small collection of plagiarised texts, this corpus has been systematically created and we hope will provide a 'blueprint' for the construction of further resources.

 > **Citation for data**: Clough, P. and Stevenson, M. Developing A Corpus of Plagiarised Short Answers, Language Resources and Evaluation: Special Issue on Plagiarism and Authorship Analysis, In Press.
 [Download](https://ir.shef.ac.uk/cloughie/resources/plagiarism_corpus.html)

-Some of the answers were not plagiarised i.e. the Wikepedia source text was not used to create the answer.
+The dataset contains a mixture of plagiarised and non-plagiarised answers.
+To create the non-plagiarised the Wikepedia source text was not used.
 For the plagiarised answers there were three levels of plagiarism

-1) cut: copy-pasted directly from the relevant Wikipedia source text.
+1) *cut:* answer copy-pasted directly from the relevant Wikipedia source text.
-2) light: it is based on the Wikipedia source text and includes some copying and paraphrasing.
+2) *light:* answer based on the Wikipedia source text and includes some copying and paraphrasing.
-3) heavy: it is based on the Wikipedia source text but expressed using different words and structure.
+3) *heavy:* answer based on the Wikipedia source text but expressed using different words and structure.

-An exploration of the data can be found [here](udacity/Solutions/1_Data_Exploration.ipynb)
+For an in-depth exploraiton of the data see [here](udacity/Solutions/1_Data_Exploration.ipynb)

 ## Feature Engineering